By the year 2010, over 130,000 people already have participated in a Parkettes gymnastics program at sometime in their life.

 The Parkettes aim to provide programs for everyone, as evidenced by current participants ranging in age from 1 - 70.

-For forty years, the Parkettes have been offering class scholarships to families who are in need of financial assistance, thus enabling more children to participate in and benefit from the Parkette program.
+For over forty years, the Parkettes have been offering class scholarships to families who are in need of financial assistance, thus enabling more children to participate in and benefit from the Parkette program.
 Through community assistance, the scholarship fund has increased approximately 5% a year.

 The Parkettes boast a coaching staff of dedicated professionals with exceptional technical knowledge of the most current gymnastics skills and techniques.
 They are all USA safety-certified as well as CPR certified.